-API Reference > Manage data collections > Modify data collections
+API Reference > Part II: Authenticate using JWT > Manage data collections > Modify data collections

 Modify data collections

-Use a REST API to modify data collections in Data Marketplace.
+Use a REST API to modify a data collection in Data Marketplace.

 Endpoint and method